Hotel Village Montana

 Tignes 1800 – a new village built around the church which was built as a replica of the one at the bottom of the flooded dam.
 This is a quieter area of the resort.
 This area is also known as Tignes Les Boisses.

-Le Lavachet – a quiet, residential hamlet which is just 10 minutes walk from the busier Lac area.
+Le Lavachet – a quiet, residential hamlet that is just a 10-minute walk from the busier Lac area.

-Val Claret – this is the highest area of the resort and has the majority of the ski-in/out properties and has direct lift access to La Grande Motte, which are 3455m is the highest point in the ski area.
-Val Claret is the liveliest area of the resort with a host of shops, bars and restaurants.
+Val Claret – this is the highest area of the resort and has the majority of the ski-in/out properties and has direct lift access to La Grande Motte, which at 11335 feet (3455 m) is the highest point in the ski area.
+Val Claret is the liveliest area of the resort with a host of shops, bars, and restaurants.

-Tignes & Val d’Isère share the same ski area and offer some 300km of varied terrain stretching from the village of Tignes Les Brévières at 1850m at one end of the ski area to the Pissaillas glacier above Val d’Isère at the other.
-There is skiing for all levels with a predominance of blue and red runs but good skiers and snowboarder will love the “dark blue “runs and testing reds that sometimes seem to go on forever.
+Tignes & Val d’Isère share the same ski area and offer some 186 miles (300 km) of varied terrain stretching from the village of Tignes Les Brévières at 1850 m at one end of the ski area to the Pissaillas glacier above Val d’Isère at the other.
+There is skiing for all levels with a predominance of blue and red runs but good skiers and snowboarders will love the “dark blue “runs and testing reds that sometimes seem to go on forever.
 The famous black run which will test even the strongest legs is the Sache which runs from the top of L’Aiguille Percee to Tignes Les Brevieres giving 1,200m of vertical descent.

-The resort has invested heavily in its lift system and from the villages of Val Claret and Tignes Le Lac, lifts travel up either side of the resort, in one direction towards Val d’Isère, and towards the 2,750m Aiguille Percée in the other.
+The resort has invested heavily in its lift system and from the villages of Val Claret and Tignes Le Lac, lifts travel up either side of the resort, in one direction towards Val d’Isère, and towards the 9022 feet (2,750 m) Aiguille Percée in the other.
 The links to the skiing over in Val d’Isere are good with a chairlift from Val Claret or gondola from Le Lac going up to Tovière, the ridge that divides the two resorts.

 Tignes is home to some truly outstanding powder terrain, including a selection of steep couloirs around La Grande Balme and La Petite Balme, two rocky outcrops at the southern end of the valley.
 And don’t be fooled by the cute sounding ‘Mickey’s Ears’ – the run from Toviere to Le Lavachet, this is skiing for off-piste experts accompanied by a guide.